 Identifying and sorting recyclable textiles according to their raw materials is necessary for making fibers suitable for reuse.
 In addition to their material composition, laboratory tests can be used to sort textile waste by features like color and fiber length.

-If you are in need of textile testing services, feel free to contact us at info@measurlabs.com.
-Measurlabs offers a wide range of testing options for ensuring textiles' compliance, quality, and reusability.
-Our experts are also happy to help with any testing needs relating to the EU Ecolabel.
+If you need textile testing services, do not hesitate to contact us through the form below.
+Measurlabs offers a wide range of testing options for ensuring textiles' regulatory compliance, quality, and recyclability.
+Our experts are also happy to help with any testing needs related to the EU Ecolabel.